The formation of a nuclear-spin dark state in silicon: Results

 The experimental data reveal that $\langle P_{T}\rangle$ rapidly decreases with the sweep number and saturates at a small value [Fig.\ref{fig:LZ}(b)].
 The remainder of this paper will explore this phenomenon.
 One possible explanation for this effect is that our singlet-triplet readout contrast diminishes with increased nuclear polarization.
 Such an effect has been observed in past work in GaAs quantum dots~\cite{Reilly2008,Barthel2012}.
 This effect occurs because the $T_0$ state relaxation rate increases significantly when the longitudinal magnetic gradient $\Delta E_Z$ becomes large, usually on the order of hundreds of MHz.
-However, this effect is unlikely to explain our data, because the typical $\Delta E_Z$ values are on the order of MHz in our device.
+However, this effect is unlikely to explain our data, because the typical $\Delta E_Z$ values are on the order of MHz in our device (see Extended Data Fig.~1).
 In addition, we measure the $T_-$ state, which does not experience increased relaxation at large $\Delta E_Z$.
 Another possible explanation for our data is that the process of DNP is so efficient that $\est$ moves outside of our LZ sweep window.
 As discussed further below, and as shown in Fig.~\ref{fig:elife}, this is also unlikely.

 A third explanation is the formation of the nuclear-spin dark state.
-The dark state should emerge during DNP as the nuclei are driven into a state that decouples from the electrons~\cite{Brataas2011,Gullans2013}.
+The dark state should emerge during DNP as the nuclei are driven into a state with significantly reduced $\stm$ coupling~\cite{Brataas2011,Gullans2013}.
 In the case of a double quantum dot, the dark state is characterized by a vanishing net transverse hyperfine gradient ($2\dst$ in magnitude).
 Figure~\ref{fig:LZ}(b) shows the root-mean-square values of $\dst$ extracted from experimental data, using the analytical expression for the LZ transition probability \cite{Landau1932,Zener1932} as $\langle P_{T}(t)\rangle = \langle1 - \exp[-\frac{(2\pi)^2\dst^2(t)}{\beta}]\rangle\approx \frac{(2\pi)^2\langle\dst^2(t)\rangle}{\beta}$, where $\beta$ is the sweep rate [Table~\ref{tab:simpar}]. $\dstsq^{1/2}$ rapidly decreases with the LZ sweep number from 110 to 30 KHz.